DeClercqJan/pokemon/README.md

 ## To do's
 - separate json logic from pokemon classes in order to have reusable code in case the API changes in structure, MVC
+- overview page's base logic is solid, but I don't know what info to display there.
+Not first priority anyway
 - testing

 # ORIGINAL ASSIGNMENT BELOW